Your kids don’t have to go to summer camp to have fun.

 Whether it’s a blanket fort in the middle of the living room on a rainy day, or turning a cardboard box into a castle, kids love building forts.

-Making a Shelter Activity
+Building a Shelter Challenge

 This survival skills activity can be done with a wide range of ages.